Construction Site Accident Attorney in Philadelphia

 The importance of getting the maximum compensation for your pain and suffering right after an accident can’t be stressed enough.
 A return to work isn’t guaranteed and without a way to support your family, their future can get increasingly difficult.
 You may only get one chance to recover enough compensation to protect your family now and in the future.

 The possible injuries resulting from a construction accident can change your lifestyle and change your outlook on life.
 Disability is a real possibility.

-Here’s a list of some of the most common construction injuries seen in emergency rooms.
+What is a major injury in construction?
+Here’s a list of some of the most common and major construction injuries seen in emergency rooms.

 - Brain Injury

 - Spinal Cord Injury/Paralysis